QS3H/Frontend-Quiz-app-with-React-and-TypeScript/README.md

 ## Overview

-This is a fully functional quiz application built with React, TypeScript, and Styled Components.
-Users can test their knowledge across four different topics: HTML, CSS, JavaScript, and Accessibility.
+This is a fully functional quiz application built with React 19, TypeScript, and Styled Components.
+Users can test their knowledge across four different topics: HTML, CSS, JavaScript, and Accessibility, with **instant visual feedback** to enhance the learning experience.

 ### Features